Thermal Instability and Multiphase Gas in the Simulated Interstellar Medium with Conduction, Viscosity and Magnetic Fields: Discussions Conclusions

 Tiny \ion{H}{i} clouds have been observed to have sizes $\sim 0.01$ pc \citep{Braun2005,Stanimirovic2005}.
 Most of our simulations discussed here produce cold clouds with features of various sizes.
 We have discussed several mechanisms for cloud fragmentation in different physical conditions, which may be possible explanations for the observed tiny cold clouds.
 Because cloudlet production through DLI feeds off of geometric disturbances on the cloud surfaces, fragmentation is expected to be more efficient in realistic environments with stellar feedback driven turbulence.

 We see in our MHD runs (Figure~\ref{fig:beta_alpha}) populations of both parallel and perpendicular alignment between dense filaments and local magnetic fields, which have also been shown to exist in observations.
 For example, in the Taurus molecular cloud \citep{Goldsmith2008}, the DR21 ridge in Cygnus X \citep{Schneider2010,Hennemann2012} and the Musca cloud \citep{Cox2016} main dense filaments are found to be oriented perpendicularly to the local field direction while lower density striations are found parallel to the field.
-Our $\beta = 1 \ll \beta_{\text{crit}}$ simulations produce a facsimile of the filament systems in Taurus, DR21 and Musca.
+Although direct extrapolations from our idealized 2D simulations to real ISM conditions should be made conservatively, our $\beta = 1 \ll \beta_{\text{crit}}$ simulations produce structures suggestive of the filament systems in Taurus, DR21 and Musca.
 The low density striations in our simulations act as lanes along which material flows onto the main filament, supplying it with new mass.
 The continuous influx of fresh mass allows these filaments to be active sights of new star formation in the real ISM.
 Theoretical arguments \citep{Nagai1998} and numerical simulations \citep{Nakamura2008} have shown that this filament configuration is favorable for self gravitating cold gas threaded with a constant magnetic field.
-Our results show that this outcome can be produced through TI in the presence of anisotropic conduction, even in the absence of gravity.
+Our results suggest that this outcome may be produced through TI in the presence of anisotropic conduction, even in the absence of gravity.
 These two processes (TI and gravity) most likely work together to form the observed filament structures observed in the ISM.

+Several limitations to our work should be addressed in future investigations.
+First, the choice of constant diffusion coefficients instead of the physically motivated temperature dependent coefficients alters the evaporation/condensation front structure between the CNM and WNM.
+Our constant thermal conduction coefficient exaggerates the width of the transition layer and the mass flux across the layer.
+A more detailed study on the effects of temperature dependant conduction and viscosity coefficients on the DLI and subsequent cloud production should be an area of interest for future studies.

+Second, the constant ratio of anisotropic to isotropic diffusion coefficients is chosen for simplicity and does not reflect the true microphysics of a magnetized plasma.
+As the CNM forms from the TI, gas temperatures drop causing the gyroradius and mean-free-path of particles to become comparable and thus perpendicular collisions become more frequent.
+The degree of plasma anisotropy should be temperature dependent.
+The possible effects this may have on cloud structures and dynamics should be investigated in future studies.